num-codex/num-knoten/README.md

 ## nginx Setup URLs and Default Credentials

+These are the URLs for access to the webclients via nginx.

 | Component   | URL                              | Default User | Default Password |
 |-------------|----------------------------------|--------------|------------------|
 | FHIR-GW API | <https://localhost/fhir-gw/fhir> | -            | -                |